Canteen’s mission is to be in the corner of every young person when cancer crashes into their world.

-CanTeen works by having young people at the centre of everything we do.
-We were set up by a group of young cancer patients in 1985 and still have young people affected by cancer guiding the organisation at every level.
+Canteen works by having young people at the centre of everything we do.
+We were set up by a group of young cancer patients in 1985 and still have young people who have been impacted by cancer guiding the organisation at every level.
 Combined with our leading edge research into the emotional and social impacts of cancer, it ensures that we truly understand how cancer is different in a young person’s world.

 For more information or to get support, explore the how we help section, email us at firstname.lastname@example.org or call 1800 835 932.
 You can also connect with us on Facebook, Twitter or YouTube.